FEDERAL & STATE Aid

 Federal Work Study student workers are permitted to work no more than 19.5 hours per week while classes are in session.
 During periods of non-attendance, such as spring break, students can work up to 40 hours per week, but cannot exceed 8 hours per day.

-Timecards must be completed, signed and submitted to the Payroll Office no later than the fifth day of the following month.
+Timecards must be completed, signed and submitted to the Payroll Office on or before the third workday of the following month.
 Late timecards may result in the department's district account being charged.
-Students should indicate on their timecard that they are being paid using federal work study funds by writing "FWS" on their timecards.
+Students should indicate on their timecard that they are being paid using Federal Work Study funds by writing "FWS" on their timecards.

 Federal Pell Grant

 Your Pell Grant award is based on your Financial Aid Enrollment Status.
 Pell Grant awards must be recalculated if your Financial Aid Enrollment Status has changed from what is printed on your Award Letter.
 All calculations are based on the 34 week Academic Year definition.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 FSEOG funds must be awarded to Pell-eligible students who have the lowest family contribution.
 You must be enrolled in at least six (6) units to receive FSEOG funds (see Enrollment Status).